OfirBH/Final-Project---Python/README.md

 From the analysis, several important patterns were identified:

-   * Low Work-Life Balance strongly correlates with higher attrition
+   * Low Work-Life Balance correlates with higher attrition.
-   * Employees with lower salaries tend to leave more frequently
+   * Employees with lower salaries tend to leave more frequently.
-   * Attrition is significantly higher among employees with short tenure (0–2 years)
+   * Attrition is significantly higher among employees with short tenure (0–2 years).
-   * Job roles such as Sales Representative show higher turnover compared to others
+   * Job roles such as Sales Representative show higher turnover compared to others.
-   * Longer commute distances increase the likelihood of leaving
+   * Longer commute distances increase the likelihood of leaving.
-   * Employees with fewer promotion opportunities show greater attrition risk

 ---